dcond007/TableViewFundamentals/README.md

   * The class type is UITableViewCell
 <img src="https://github.com/dcond007/iOS-Introduction/blob/main/TableViewGIFs/createCellClass.gif">

 ### Configure the Cell and Cell Class
-* Go to the Main.storyboard
+* Go to the Main Storyboard
 * Click and highlight the table view cell
 * Show the inspectors on the upper right corner
   * Identity Inspector: (license looking icon) fill in the class name, TableViewCell